 Start of cooperation: 2009

 Semmelweis University’s cooperation with the former Lugano Libera Università degli Studi (L.U.de.S.) was created following the initiative of the Faculty of Health Sciences.
 The L.U.de.S.
 Physiotherapy BSc programme is completely identical with the one offered at the Faculty of Health Sciences.
-Accordingly the programme consists of 4 years and is based on both theoretical and practice-oriented courses.
+The program consists of 4 years and is based on both theoretical and practice-oriented courses.
+The language of instruction is Italian in this programme.
 The programme provides a diploma which is accepted and valid in the entire European Union.
 The Hungarian Accreditation Committee approved the initiative in 2009 upon which the programme started with 19 students.
 The project’s success is highlighted by the fact that today there are 286 students enrolled in the programme.

 Bratislava – Health Management Academy

 The Bratislava based Health Manager MSc program was established thanks to the collaboration between Semmelweis University’s Faculty of Health and Public Services and the Slovakian Health Management Academy.

 The program which is taught in Slovakian was launched in 2010 and the first group of students obtained their MSc diploma in 2013.